Planning Maps / Areas / Blacktown / Doonside

 Is Doonside flood-prone?

-Very little of Doonside carries a mapped flood overlay (the Blacktown average is 7%).
+Flood mapping covers Doonside and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 7%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Doonside bushfire-prone?